-All policies and schemes of work at WPS are reviewed at least annually by a relevant nominated person (Senior Deputy Head, Deputy Head Academic, Head of Department or Director of Pastoral Care) and may be viewed by parents on request.
+All policies and schemes of work at WPS are reviewed at least annually by a relevant nominated person (Senior Deputy Head, Deputy Head Academic, or Head of Department) and may be viewed by parents on request.

-Monitoring and evaluation is done through regular reviews of samples of work by Heads of Department and SMT.
+Monitoring and evaluation is completed through regular reviews of samples of work by Heads of Department and SMT.
 It is the responsibility of all Heads of Department to ensure this policy is being applied effectively within their department(s).
 Departmental records are reviewed regularly by the Senior Deputy Head and Deputy Head Academic who feed their findings to SMT.
 SMT is responsible for ensuring that all staff are meeting expectations.

-We consider meaningful opportunities for pupil voice as integral to our curriculum development, and our academic Council meet regularly throughout the school year.
+We consider meaningful opportunities for pupil voice as integral to our curriculum development, and our academic pupil Council (the Academic Baraza) meet regularly throughout the school year.